 The Surveillance Studies Network/Surveillance & Society biannual conference is the main way to raise funds for two reasons.
 The first is that it enables members to join the organization, and the second is that a portion of the profits generated by the conference are donated to the organization.

-Following the successful hosting of the 2012 'Watch this Space: Surveillance Futures' conference in Sheffield, England, a Conference Organising Committee of SSN Board Members (Clive Norris, Dan Trottier, Rosamunde Van Brakel and Dean Wilson) was formed to review applications for hosting the 2014 conference.
-Three very strong proposals to host the conference were received from London, Edinburgh and Barcelona.
-Following consultation and feedback from the SSN Board, the final winning bid was that headed by Dr Gemma Galdon Clavell for Barcelona.
-The Organising Committee now comprises Dr Dan Trottier (Westminster), Clive Norris (Sheffield), Rosamunde Van Brakel (Vrije University), Gemma Galdon Clavell (Universitat de Barcelona), Liliana Arroyo Moliner (Universitat de Barcelona), Dean Wilson (Plymouth) and Nils Zurawski (Hamburg).
-With the broad theme of 'Surveillance: Ambiguities and Asymmetries' this will be the 6th Biannual Surveillance and Society Conference.
-It will be held at the Centre de Cultura Contemporània de Barcelona and University of Barcelona, Spain between the 24th and 26th April 2014.
+Following the successful hosting of the 2014 6th Biannual Surveillance and Society Conference "Surveillance: Ambiguities and Asymmetries" in Barcelona, a Conference Organising Committee of SSN Board Members (Dean Wilson, Valerie Steeves, David Murakami Wood and Kirstie Ball) was formed in March 2015 to review applications for hosting the 2016 conference.
+Two very strong proposals to host the conference were received from Hamburg and Barcelona.
+Following consultation and feedback from the SSN Board, the final winning bid was that headed by Dr Gemma Galdon Clavell for Barcelona for a conference themed "Power, Performance and Trust".
+The Organising Committee now comprises Liliana Arroyo Moliner (Eticas Research and Consulting), Gemma Galdon Clavell (Eticas Research and Consulting), Laura Lahoz Gonzalez (Eticas Research and Consulting), Daniel Trottier (Erasmus University Rotterdam), Rosamunde Van Brakel (Vrije Universiteit Brussel), Dean Wilson (University of Sussex), and Nils Zurawski (University of Hamburg).
 Early indications from abstract submissions suggest it will continue to build upon the success of previous conferences.
-Importantly, also, the 6th conference will break new ground in being the first Surveillance and Society conference to be held outside the United Kingdom.